 If notified of a problem at your property and the crew finds your property unattended (i.e. no one is home) your service will be shut-off at the meter to mitigate further damage.
 A $71 service fee will be charged to your account.
 Staff will endeavor to reach you and/or your emergency contact by phone and/or email to alert you to the problem so that it may be attended to.
 Please ensure that you have provided the office with your contact information and emergency contact information.
 To view our Leak Allowance Policy click here.

 Turn Off/Turn On Service:

 Customers who will be absent for long periods of time may wish to take advantage of our Turn Off/Turn On service and have their water shut off at the meter when they go away.
 The current fee for this service is $71.00 per off/on.

 Please call the office ahead of time to book a turn off or on date.
 This service is only available during business hours Monday to Friday, excluding holidays.

 Note: If you have your water turned off for the winter months, be sure to shut off your hot water heater as well.

 Service Activation Charge:

-This is a one-time administrative service charge of $100.00 charged to a new owner to start up their toll and tax accounts when a property changes hands or a new meter is installed.
+This is a one-time administrative service charge of $100.00 charged to a new owner to start up their toll and tax accounts when a property changes hands.

 Meter Change-out Charge: